October 6, 2024

 Other accelerated high schools in New York City have faced criticism for admitting fewer Black students over the years.
 In light of this, Banks offered to create more schools in diverse areas to prioritize these scholars.

-Students in this HBCU-led program can begin earning college credit during their freshman year.
-During their matriculation, they will be able to attend classes, virtual and in-person, taught by Delaware State professors.
-Upon graduating, students will have earned their associate’s degrees and guaranteed admissions to DSU.
+Students in this HBCU-led program can begin earning college credit during their freshman year while attending classes, virtual and in-person, taught by Delaware State professors.
+Upon graduating, students will have earned their associate’s degrees and guaranteed to DSU.

 Giving kids an opportunity to get a leg-up getting an associate’s degree — and possibly graduate with their bachelor’s at 20 — it’s just mind-blowing,” shared the school’s founding principal, Asya Johnson.
 “It’s life-changing for a lot of people.”

 Johnson also plans for students to embark on tours of HBCUs.
 Moreover, the school will offer internship and study-abroad opportunities supported by Delaware State.
-They also intend to infuse HBCU cultural elements, from athletics to a “house” system, to the high school campus.
+They also intend to infuse HBCU cultural elements, from athletics to a “house” system on the high school campus.

 “We knew we had one left sitting on the table, and we really wanted to be super innovative, do something outside the box,” explained Shawn Rux, senior executive director of new school development and design, to the news outlet.
 “And the reality is this: There are many students in New York City who attend HBCUs, but they never really get the magic sauce until they get to the campus.
 So we really wanted to bridge that gap.”

-Admitted students will also receive a “Success Coach,” comprised of DSU faculty, to help guide them through their academic journey.
+Admitted students will also receive a “Success Coach,” a member of DSU’s faculty, to guide them through their academic journey.
 The majority of those enrolled will hail from Southeast Queens.

-Applicants will have their course grades, a two-minute video about themselves, and writing prompts considered for acceptance.
+Applicants must have their course grades, a two-minute video about themselves, and writing prompts considered for acceptance.
 Families have until Dec.
 4 to apply.

 RELATED CONTENT: Delaware State University Launches First HBCU-Owned Clothing Line